kpdudek/EvolutionSimulator/README.md

 A window will open with a randomly generated map.
 To adjust the simulation settings, press `1` to show the simulation controller.
 ## Controls
-Camera Pan : WSAD, middle mouse button and drag
+Camera Pan : WSAD, right mouse button and drag

 Reset Camera : R

+Center Camera : C

 Open Simulation Controller : 1